torproject/sbws/docs/source/specification.rst

 The text files are simply named after the date.
 For example:
 ``2018-03-20.txt``.

-The sbws client only appends to these files, and it automatically starts a new file when the system's clock ticks past midnight.
+The sbws scanner only appends to these files, and it automatically starts a new file when the system's clock ticks past midnight.

-To avoid any weird timezone-related issues, consumers of sbws client data (such as the generate and stats scripts) should read more files than strictly necessary.
+To avoid any weird timezone-related issues, consumers of sbws scanner data (such as the generate and stats scripts) should read more files than strictly necessary.
 For example, if the validity period is 5 days, they should read 6 days of files.
 Because all results have a Unix timestamp, consumers of sbws